Vic: Respondent - Common Pitfalls

 - If a payment schedule is received just one business day outside of the prescribed time, the adjudicator will not be able to consider it.

 - Where items are sent by ordinary post, allow sufficient time for the item to be received.
-Items sent by ordinary post are deemed to be received on the second working day after posting (see Section 50(2)(a) of the Act).
+Generally, items sent by ordinary post are deemed to be received when the letter would be delivered in the ordinary course of post (see Section 50(2)(a) of the Act)).
 We recommend against post as many claimants have denied receipt.
 We recommend courier (signature required) or fax as the preferred form of service.
 When using fax, please ensure you retain the full page fax receipt and refrain from sending colour photographs and plans as they are generally rendered unreadable.
 Lengthy faxes have been known to "lose" pages in transmission.

-- Calculate time frames carefully noting that the date of receipt of a particular document is counted as day 0 (weekends and public holidays are excluded).
+- Calculate time frames carefully, noting that the date of receipt of a particular document is counted as business day 0 (weekends, public holidays and days between Christmas and New Year are excluded).

 - Provide sufficient information for valuation of construction work or related goods and services by an adjudicator.
 If the respondent believes that an amount should be withheld from a progress payment because of a defect, then the respondent should provide calculations or other evidence which adequately demonstrates the cost of rectification of the defective work or goods.
 Simply stating that “work is defective” or similar is insufficient.
 The case must be supported with calculations and/or evidence such as to allow the adjudicator to both understand the argument and how the respondent calculated the amounts proposed (it may be $nil) in the payment schedule.